adambard/learnxinyminutes-docs/assemblyscript.html.markdown

   }
 }

-// Modules, "." can be used as separator for sub modules module Geometry {
+// Namespaces, "." can be used as separator for sub namespaces namespace Geometry {
   class Square {
     constructor(public sideLength: f64 = 0) {
     }